fsvreddit/bot-bouncer/README.md

 Bot Bouncer is open source.
 You can find the source code on GitHub [here](https://github.com/fsvreddit/bot-bouncer).

-## How do I add Bot Bouncer?

-Bot Bouncer can be installed from the Dev Platform app directory [here](https://developers.reddit.com/apps/bot-bouncer).
-Please do not try and invite the app to your sub through the moderators list.

 ## How do I submit a bot for review?

 First, I recommend **reporting the account**.
 Bot accounts should be reported to Reddit as Spam->Harmful use of bots or AI.
 Reddit's spam detection is getting better all the time and in many cases, the bot's account will be shadowbanned immediately.